Table of Content:

 UnitDeleted Topics

-General Principles and Processes of Isolation of MetalsEntire chapter removed
+General Principles and Processes of Isolation of MetalsThe entire chapter is removed

 UnitDeleted Topics

-Limit, Continuity, and DifferentiabilityRolle’s Theorem; Lagrange’s Mean Value Theorem
+Limit, Continuity, and DifferentiabilityRolle’s and Lagrange’s Mean Value Theorems

 Preparing for JEE with a Reduced Syllabus